There Are Lonely Hearts

 Some sports, such as boxing, hockey and football, have a set time limit.
 Though the latter two often allow for overtime, they too are timed.
 Other sports, such as tennis, golf and baseball usually have no time limit at all.

-Time, when it is a factor, has a definite affect on strategy.
+Time, when it is a factor, has a definite effect on strategy.
 More that one football team has lost a game because they felt they were well enough ahead to insure a win, and eased up in the last quarter.
 Coaches remind them, sometimes in vain, to play the entire sixty minutes with full intensity and all out effort.

 In a small way, this parallels our present mortal life.
 There is a time limit.
 One day it will be over.
 The difference is that the Lord has not seen fit to inform us when the end will come, or exactly how much time we’ve got.
 All the more reason to make good use of what God allows us.